AstraKairos/astrakairos/README.md

 ## Quickstart

-AstroKairos provides two main entry points: a graphical planner and a command-line analyzer.
+AstraKairos provides two main entry points: a graphical planner and a command-line analyzer.

 ### 1. Launch the Observation Planner (GUI)